 Welcome to the House District 30 website and thank you for taking the time to visit.
-It is a privilege to serve the people of House District 30, which includes a portion of Howard and Grant counties.
+It is a privilege to serve the people of House District 30, which includes portions of Howard and Grant counties.

 Please access the links on this site to learn more about state government and what the General Assembly is working on at the Statehouse.
 Hopefully this site will serve as a valuable resources for central Indiana, its residents and visitors to our communities.

-If you are interested in receiving information or updates regarding the issues being discussed in state government, do not hesitate to email my office at email@example.com or sign up for the my email newsletter.
+If you are interested in receiving information or updates regarding the issues being discussed in state government, do not hesitate to email my office at firstname.lastname@example.org or sign up for our email newsletter by clicking here.

 Please feel free to contact me by phone, mail or email with any questions or concerns you may have.
 I look forward to hearing from you as we work together to keep Indiana moving forward.